-When she was growing up, Florence Nightingale was taught maths by her father, and enjoyed making tables recording the contents of her vegetable garden.
-This was the start of her love for statistics.
-As she grew older, she enjoyed reading statistics about public health and hospitals, which is where she saw herself working in the future.
+When she was growing up, Florence Nightingale was educated about maths by her father.
+She enjoyed making tables recording the contents of her vegetable garden, which was the start of her love for statistics!

-When the Crimean War broke out in 1853, Nightingale took a group of nurses with her to help in the hospitals.
-However, when they got there Nightingale was shocked at the state of the hospital – and the record-keeping!
-Many people know that this is when Nightingale began changing the conditions of hospitals and nursing men back to health, but not many know she did this thanks to statistics.
+When the Crimean War broke out in 1853, Nightingale and a group of nurses went to help in the hospitals.
+When they arrived, Nightingale was shocked at the state of the hospital – and the record-keeping!

-Thanks to Florence Nightingale and her statistics, the government were convinced that deaths were preventable with the proper sanitation.
-Eventually, statistics came to be seen as an important tool to work out what was happening – and why it was happening – and is widely used today.
+Thanks to Florence Nightingale and her statistics, the government were shown that deaths were preventable with proper sanitation.
+Statistics came to be seen as an important tool to work out what was happening in hospitals and in society more generally.
+This technique is still widely used today!

-Polar Area Graphs like Florence Nightingale’s became tweaked and better known as the Pie Charts we commonly use today.
-So why not try our Pie Chart starter activity?
-Or, as a challenge, find out the months that your classmates were born in and make your own Polar Area Graph?
+Florence’s Polar Area Graphs were also tweaked and become better known as the pie charts we use today.
+If you’d like to see a pie chart in action, why not try our pie chart activity?
+Or, why not make your own Polar Area Graphy by finding out the months that your classmates were born in!